Notable Recent/Upcoming Events

 By car: The Tri-Cities is centrally located among all of the metropolitan areas of the Pacific Northwest including Seattle, Tacoma, Vancouver, and Spokane in Washington; Portland, Oregon and Boise, Idaho.
 The average drive time from the aforementioned cities to the Tri-Cities is 3.5 hours by car.
 The Tri-Cities are also accessible by bus and train.

 By air: The Tri-Cities Airport in Pasco offers dozens of flights daily.
-Commercial airlines offer direct flights from Seattle, Salt Lake City, Denver, San Francisco, Phoenix/Mesa, Arizona, Minneapolis and Las Vegas.
+Commercial airlines offer direct flights from Seattle, Salt Lake City, Denver, San Francisco, Phoenix/Mesa, Arizona, Minneapolis, Los Angeles and Las Vegas.

 Company Name: Visit TRI-CITIES, WA